leogoutte/phys512/README.md

 # phys512
-Computational physics assignments and others
+Computational physics assignments and others.

+The assignments to grade are the `*.pdf` files.